zombeani/kjs_pollution_filters/README.md

 ## pollution filters
-kubejs scripts that adds simple pollution filters for terrafirmacraft in minecraft forge 1.20.1
+kubejs scripts that adds pollution of the realms compatible filters for early game terrafirmacraft. forge 1.20.1

 inspired by this video: https://www.youtube.com/watch?v=D7lAIOUmb2w